teaching-on-testbeds/k8s-ml/deploy_app/index.md

 ## Exercise: Deploy an image classification app on cloud.

-SSH into Master node (node-0 for CloudLab and node1 for Chameleon) of your cluster and leave the terminal open.
+SSH into Master node (node-0 ) of your cluster and leave the terminal open.

 For this exercise we will use a flask app to deploy the food classification model you built in https://colab.research.google.com/drive/16w-mLZ4tSxwH7bZof-1Baota-TIYv19B.